 - The applicant is who they demonstrate to be

 - The applicant is not in violation of any laws

-Here are the top three reasons why healthcare credentialing is important
+Here are the top three reasons why hospital medical staff credentialing is important

 1. It starts with quality patient care